Dollar slips in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Wednesday’s trading slightly lower in Iraq, slipping by 100 dinars in Baghdad and Erbil.
+The US dollar closed Saturday’s trading lower in Iraq, hovering around 151,000 dinars per 100 dollars.

-According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 150,100 dinars per 100 dollars, down from Tuesday’s 150,200 dinars.
+According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 150,750 dinars per 100 dollars, down from the morning session’s 151,250 dinars.